-If your boat trailer springs break you are "dead on land."
-Just like being dead in the water if you don't maintain your motor, you can be "dead on land" if your trailer springs break.
+If your boat trailer springs break you are you are "dead on land."
+If you motor quits while out on water people call that being dead in the water.
+So, if you don't check your trailer springs you can be "dead on land" if they happen to break.
 This happened to us at PTF and is one of the of the things we have learned to do that prompted us to record and share this topic with others.

 As it turned out, several years ago, when preparing our boat for spring fishing we noticed the trailer was not sitting even.
 Initial thought was we had a flat tire, however upon inspection we found the right rear leaf spring had broken during storage.
-The picture above is of the suspension showing a four leaf spring after replacing the broken spring.
-This was six years ago.
+The picture below is of the suspension showing a four leaf spring after replacing the broken spring.

-Trailer Spring Bolts / Lock NutsAs you might imagine heavy duty nuts and bolts are used to hold all of this together.
-In most cases you will find 9/16 inch lag bolts that are long enough to pass through the spring eyes, bushings, and leave enough room for the nut to be secured.
-Our bolts were 3 inches long.
-Only the portion of the bolt that sticks through for the nut is actually threaded so that that portion that allows the, springs, stabilizer bar, and suspension to flex around the bushings does not wear because the bolt is actually smooth where it passes through the bushing.
+In most cases you will find heavy duty 9/16 inch lag bolts that are long enough to pass through the spring eyes, bushings, and leave enough room for the nut to be secured.
+Only the portion of the bolt that sticks through for the nut is actually threaded so the the springs, stabilizer bar, and suspension flex around the bushings and won't wear because the bolt is actually smooth where it passes through the bushing.
 (That is what the Lag Means) Lock nuts are used to ensure that the nuts do not come loose.
-Even so, it is a good idea to check them for tightness several times a season.
 Lock nuts have a built in plastic/nylon material on about half the threads so that when you tighten the nut that nylon material begins to grab the bolt.
 You will know it is time to use your wrench when you can no longer tighten the nut with your fingers.